satish-varma/studio/DOCUMENTATION.md

 ### Manager User

 1.  **Login:** Accesses the system.
 Their `AuthContext` might default to one of their managed sites, or they select one from the header.
+Their context is always "All Stalls" for the selected site.
 2.  **Dashboard:** Views dashboard for their selected managed site (e.g., "Main Warehouse"), with data aggregated from "All Stalls".
 3.  **Stock Review:** Navigates to "Stock Items".
     *   Views "All Stock (Site-wide)" for "Main Warehouse".
-    *   Filters to see only "Retail Counter A" stock.
+    *   Filters to see only "Retail Counter A" stock (using the stall filter).
 Notices "Product X" is low.
     *   Filters to see "Back Storage" stock.
-4.  **Stock Transfer:** Transfers a quantity of "Product X" from "Back Storage" to "Retail Counter A".
+4.  **Stock Transfer:** From the "Stock Items" page, finds an item in "Back Storage", uses the item's action menu to "Transfer to Stall", and moves a quantity of "Product X" to "Retail Counter A".
-5.  **Record Sale (Optional):** If covering a stall, selects "Retail Counter A" in header (if admin UI allows such a switch for managers, or if their role allows direct sales), then records a sale.
-(Note: Current UI implies managers may not directly select a specific stall for *operational context* like sales, their view is "All Stalls" for their managed site.
-Sales would typically be by staff at a stall). *Clarification: Managers can select a site via the header, and their context is always "All Stalls" for that site.
-Quick Actions for 'Record Sale' might be disabled if a specific stall isn't selected by the overall system context, which might depend on how an admin sets up the manager's ability to "act as" a stall.*
+5.  **Record Sale (Context Dependent):** If the manager needs to record a sale, they would typically use the system in a context that implies a specific stall (e.g., if covering a stall, they might select that stall if the UI/permissions allow, or sales are recorded at the site level if that's the operational model).
+For this app, sale recording is tied to a specific stall context in the header.
+Managers do not have a specific stall context set by default for sales (their view is "All Stalls").
+If an admin has given a manager a *default* stall in their user profile (not standard manager setup), or if UI allows temporary stall selection for action, they could.
+Otherwise, staff at specific stalls primarily record sales.
 6.  **Sales History:** Views sales history for "Main Warehouse", can filter by staff working there.
 7.  **Reports:** Generates sales reports for "Main Warehouse".
 Uses AI summary.
 8.  **Settings:** Exports sales data for "Main Warehouse" to CSV.